Nested Mixture of Experts: Cooperative and Competitive Learning of Hybrid Dynamical System: Nested Mixture of Experts

 \subsection{Network Structure}

 As depicted in Figure~\ref{fig:ccm_structure}, an NMOE has a nested structure of an MOE.
 The top layer (pink box) forms a competitive MOE with $M$ local experts (blue boxes) and the gating network (purple box).
-As a nested structure, each of the local experts (blue boxes) forms a cooperative MOE containing two local experts (ellipsoids) and a gating network (green box).
+As a nested structure, each of the local experts (blue boxes) forms a cooperative MOE containing two local experts (ellipsoids) and a gating network (green box)\footnote{Here, we only consider two local experts in the bottom layer, although an MOE can have any number of local experts.}.
 The $i$th local expert in the top layer ($i$th blue box), or equivalently $i$th cooperative MOE, computes an output as follows:

 Here, $x$ is the input, $o^{(i)}(x)$ is the output of the $i$th cooperative MOE, and $f^{(i)}_j(x)$ is the output of the $j$th expert in the $i$th cooperative MOE. $g^{(i)}_j(x)$, the $j$th element of $g^{(i)}(x)$, indicates the probability (or responsibility) for the expert and $W^{(i)}_g$ is a trainable weight.
 A competitive MOE (pink box) combines the outputs of $M$ cooperative MOEs (blue boxes) as follows: